 Quick side note: this is the power of a spoken word.
 It can bring order to the chaos.
-It can help someone move forward in their story; but we all have probably experienced a word that someone has spoken into our life that has brought deep, deep pain.
+It can help someone move forward in their story.
+But probably all of us have experienced a word that someone has spoken into our lives that has brought deep, deep pain.
 When someone gossips, slanders, or verbally assaults another, it can have the power to actually move someone to go backward in their story, not to a life of order but chaos.

-As COVID-19 continues to keep us at home, I don’t know about you but the silver lining in the midst of this global pandemic has been the amount of time our family has spent around the dinner table.
+As COVID-19 continues to limit us, I don’t know about you, but the silver lining in the midst of this global pandemic has been the amount of time our family has spent around the dinner table.

 The Jewish people for thousands of years have put a high value on eating together because it was where they believed the best spiritual formation for their children took place.
-Each week the parents highlighted three stories—not by talking about them as past events but literally writing themselves into the story as if it were taking place right now.
+Parents highlighted three stories—not by talking about them as past events, but literally writing themselves into the story as if it were taking place right now.
 So it wasn’t “when the people were enslaved in Egypt” but “when we were enslaved in Egypt.”
 The three stories were:

 As the wild squall takes place on the sea, the disciples are filled with fright, wondering if they will ever get to the other side, Jesus calmly walks up and reminds them of a familiar story that they’ve known since they were little kids.
 The great I Am has you.
 Do not be afraid.